3sidedcube/3SC-ios/README.md

 This file needs app specific changes, e.g. point at the App Store team ID.

+## Documentation
+There is a [Confluence page](https://3sidedcube.atlassian.net/wiki/spaces/IM/pages/2354413569) documenting the steps taken when creating an iOS app in Bitrise using a `bitrise.yml` file.

 ## Secret Environment Variables

 * `APPLE_ID`